matsengrp/gctree/README.md

 Implements phylogenetic inference for data with repeated sequences, as described in:

-DeWitt, Mesin, Victora, Minin and Matsen, *Using genotype abundance to improve phylogenetic inference*, [arXiv:1708.08944](https://arxiv.org/abs/1708.08944).
+DeWitt, Mesin, Victora, Minin and Matsen, **Using genotype abundance to improve phylogenetic inference**, [*Molecular Biology and Evolution*](https://matsengrp.github.io/gctree/cite.html).

 **Note: full documentation of the gctree package is available at: https://matsengrp.github.io/gctree**

-This readme provides info on use of scons pipelines that wrap the base gctree package.
+This README provides info on use of SCons pipelines that wrap the base gctree package. **Note: SCons pipelines are deprecated.
+They do not support more recent functionality, and may be removed in a future release.**

 ## Installation